Nanostring-Biostats/CosMx-Analysis-Scratch-Space/README.md

 - [ ] Approaches to ligand-receptor analysis
 - [ ] Best practices for huge datasets
 - [ ] Protein analysis basics
+- [ ] Why to distrust DE results with highly significant p-values by small effect sizes

 ### Visualization
 - [Functions for condensing FOVs and tissues to minimize whitespace](blog/condensing%20FOVs%20and%20tissues%20in%20XY%20space.md)